regebro/supporting-python-3/source/strategies.rst

 Python 2.6 and 2.7 have a lot of forward compatibility, making supporting Python 2.6 and Python 3 much easier than supporting Python 2.5 and Python 3.
 Supporting 2.5 or even older versions means you have to employ more tricks.
-Python 3.3 also re-introduces the ``u''`` literal for strings, which helps with one of the major porting difficulties.
+Python 3.3 also re-introduces the ``u''`` literal for strings, which helps with one of the major difficulties in supoprting Python 3.

 .. index:: six